Dominik-Jad/readme-generator/README.md

   </details>

   ## Installation
   npm i

   ## Usage
-  read me
+  Use it to save time and generate a readme for your project

   ## Contributing
-  undefined
+  PR Request

   ## Tests
-  undefined
+  npm test

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at dominik.
-You can find more of my work at [Read me gen]
+  If you have any questions about the repo, open an issue or contact me directly at dominik@gmail.com.
+You can find more of my work at https://github.com/dominik-jad

   ## License
   This project is licensed under the MIT license